-For PCBAs which do not have DIP switches the default supply limit is set by default at 60A, which can be changed either locally by connecting to the PCB's Wi-Fi and opening the page 192.168.101.1 or remotely when connected to Wi-Fi by contacting Pod Point's customer support to change this value.
+The default supply limit is set by default at 60A.
+This can be changed either locally by connecting to the PCBA Wi-Fi and opening the page 192.168.101.1 or remotely when connected to Wi-Fi by contacting Pod Point customer support to change this value.